Outer Banks North Carolina, USA Travel Guide

 Present but limited.
 You find Italian, Mexican, Chinese, and Japanese (sushi) restaurants, mainly in the northern and central towns.

-Many restaurants offer adaptions; review menus online or call ahead.
+Lots of restaurants have adaptions; review restaurant menus online or call ahead.

 Some restaurants accommodate; always inform your server of allergies.